Discrete Dynamical System Approaches for Boolean Polynomial Optimization: A Quartic Penalty Approximation of Problem ( )

 \begin{remark} Quadratic penalty methods are known to be inexact (we mean by inexact that, in general, the solution(s) of the associated penalized problem do not verify the constraints one has penalized).
-The quartic penalties used in this article as in problem \eqref{eq:prob_approx_int_cv_opt} and \eqref{eq:prob_penaltyoverball} are not exceptions, as we shall see below.
-Indeed, a very simple and convincing example is the following one: \begin{example} Let $\Pi$ in problem \eqref{eq:prob_int_opt} defined as an affine mapping (i.e., with $d=1$):
+The quartic penalties used in this article as in problem \cref{prob:approx_int_cv_opt} and \cref{prob:penaltyoverball} are not exceptions, as we shall see below.
+Indeed, a very simple and convincing example is the following one: \begin{example}(Inexact penalty) Suppose that the penalized problem \cref{prob:penaltyoverball} (with $r>\sqrt{n}$) has a solution $\Ueps\in \{\pm 1\}^n$.
+Then, the pair $(c,\Ueps)$ verifies the KKT optimality conditions for problem \cref{prob:penaltyoverball} as: